daiwanwei/thena-plugin-hackathon/README.md

 # Teahouse Marge

 ## Project Overview
-Teahouse Marge is an innovative decentralized margin trading protocol that leverages the Thena Plugin to enhance liquidity and trading volume within Automated Market Makers (AMMs), benefiting the entire DeFi market.
-Our platform allows traders to harness true yield directly from market price fluctuations with minimal transaction fees.
-Simultaneously, investors can enjoy stable returns by providing liquidity to Teahouse Marge vaults.
-This creates a win-win situation for all parties, optimizing user experience in DeFi trading while revolutionizing the world of decentralized finance.
+Teahouse Marge is a revolutionary decentralized margin trading protocol, tailored to operate within THENA's Automated Market Maker (AMM) in the BNB Chain ecosystem.
+The protocol harnesses the unique features of THENA Plugins to introduce novel strategies and mechanisms in the DeFi sector, aiming to significantly enhance liquidity and trading volume.

 ## Roles in the Contracts